 This activity peaks in late September, though Northern Gannets straggle southward from late July through Christmas.

-Snowy, Great Gray, and Northern Hawk-owls are all rare but in the right winter they appear in Maine.
+Snowy, Great Gray, and Northern Hawk-owls are all rare, but in the right winter, they appear in Maine.

 In November and December, wintering sea ducks flood the coasts.
-Common (and occasional King) Eiders, Long-tailed Ducks, Buffleheads, Common, Red-throated, and Pacific (occasional) Loons, Black Guillemots, Common Goldeneyes, Horned and Red-necked Grebes, and all three scoters are findable just about anywhere.
+Common (and occasional King) Eiders, Long-tailed Ducks, Buffleheads, Common, Red-throated, and Pacific (rare) Loons, Black Guillemots, Common Goldeneyes, Horned and Red-necked Grebes, and all three scoters are findable just about anywhere.
 Harlequin Ducks are regular in several places and uncommon in several more.
 Purple Sandpipers are common for the experienced eye.

 dams.
 Snow Buntings and sometimes Horned Larks frequent beaches, particularly at Reid State Park and Popham Beach State Park in the Midcoast area.
 A Lapland Longspur is possible in such flocks, too.
-Northern Shrikes may turn up anywhere in winter but enjoy the edges of open areas along the coast.
+Northern Shrikes may turn up anywhere in winter but enjoy the edges of open areas along the coast and farmlands.